 Nitriles are the organic compounds in the organic chemistry which are also called as Cyano Compounds.
 These class of organic compounds the functional group called cyano group represented as (−C ≡ N), and it is attached to the carbon atom.

 Some compounds of nitriles are mainly manufactured by heating up of carboxylic acids with the ammonia compound in presence of some catalysts.
 This is a process which is employed in the preparation of nitriles from oils and fats, these products are being used as the softening agents in substances such as synthetic rubbers, textiles, plastics and also in the making of amines.
 Nitriles compounds are also formed by the process of heating amides with the phosphorous pentoxide compound.
-They can also be reduced to some of the primary amines by reacting lithium aluminum hydride or getting it hydrolyzed to carboxylic acids in presence of acid or base.
+They can also be reduced to some primary amines by reacting lithium aluminum hydride or getting it hydrolyzed to carboxylic acids in presence of acid or base.